microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

 The following are required to complete this hands-on lab:

-- A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- An active Microsoft Azure subscription.
+Use what you created in Lab 1 or - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
 - Visual Studio Code IDE (provided for you in the lab VM)

 ---